Getting published means entering into an agreement with a publisher, it is at this point you should be aware of copyright and licences.

 If you publish in an Open Access (OA) journal you will most likely retain copyright of your article and you will be able to assign certain rights to users in the form of a licence.

 If you publish in an OA journal you will most likely be asked to add a licence to the article to allow its re-use.
-Creative Commons licences are increasingly common and explicitly required by UKRI/RCUK for articles published using funds from the UKRI/RCUK block grant.
+Creative Commons licences are increasingly common, and there are several licence variations which determine how the material can be shared and re-used.